 How Can You Find Someone Reputable?

-There are many different ways to find a trustworthy tax professional.
+There are many different ways to find a trustworthy professional for tax preparation.
 Start by asking your family, friends, and coworkers for recommendations.
 If using your own network isn’t an option for whatever reason, or you want to back up their recommendations, go online.
 Request quotes on sites like Thumbtack or Angie’s List, browse listings on the IRS Directory, or even check out Yelp reviews to help narrow your options down.